 If you are eligible for a refund, any unpaid fees on your student account will be deducted from the refund before it is processed for payment by the Business Office.
 Fees paid by credit card will be refunded to the credit card used.

 What must I do to remain eligible for the NVC Promise?

-Once you are approved for the NVC Promise program, you must enroll full-time (12 or more units) for the Fall and Spring semesters during your first year and maintain a minimum 2.0 GPA (C grades or better).
-If you are enrolled full-time in only one primary semester (Fall or Spring), the NVC Promise will only apply to that semester.
+Once you are approved for the NVC Promise program, you must enroll full-time (12 or more units) during your first year and maintain a minimum 2.0 GPA (C grades or better).
+If you are enrolled full-time in only one semester, the NVC Promise will only apply to that semester.